Leadership Team

 Rev. Dawn Anderson

-Rev. Dawn Anderson is an associate pastor at Lovers Lane United Methodist Church of Dallas (LLUMC).
+Rev. Dawn Anderson is recently retired as an associate pastor at Lovers Lane United Methodist Church of Dallas (LLUMC).
 She holds a Master of Divinity degree with an emphasis in pastoral care from Brite Divinity School.
 Dawn is a second-career pastor, having spent 32 years working for law firms (including managing her own law-related business).
 She coordinates care, recovery, and small groups at LLUMC.

 Muslim